theJYC/jinyoungch0i.github.io/journey/_drafts/2020-11-24-on-continuity.markdown

 Reduced in-person social interactions, freshly cemented memories of the expat life in the tropics, and the new normality of the pandemic-ridden world really allowed for deep re-evaluation of the journey I had begun post-Emory.

+I was alone with my thoughts quite often; through daily walks around the nearby river,

 Besides the abrupt pause of normality though, the hindsight I gained from my brief professional experience from my previous journey did allow for some reflections on the directions I would like take from here.

 In the comfort of my parents company, I, for the first time in my life, decided to think about the medium-long term horizon rather than to hop onto the next best opportunity.